 Tita's is a favorite among locals for its tasty comida a la vista, especially the grilled chicken.
 It's located on the right-hand side on the road down to the turicentro.

 This tidy cafeteria packed with bus-stop patrons serves tasty comida a la vista, which might include stewed chicken in tomatoes, plantains and the ubiquitous beans and rice, alongside tall glasses of fresh juice.

-The open-air market offers a visual feast of veggies, fruits and grains, as well as stock to replenish your toiletries.
-It’s just east of Av Fajardo.
-Another cacophonous market is also held on Tuesday and Sunday in …
+This large covered market offers a visual feast of veggies, fruits and grains, as well as stock to replenish your toiletries.

 On lush, sprawling grounds overlooking the lake, you'll find typical Salvadoran food in an atypical setting.